fusioncharts/dev_centre_docs/chart-guide/chart-configurations/titles-and-axis-names.md

 Configure cosmetic properties like font, color, and size of the Y-axis name using the attributes given below:

-* Set the font family of X-axis using the `yAxisNameFont` attribute or Y-axis using the `` attribute.
+* Set the font family of Y-axis using the `yAxisNameFont` attribute.

-* Set the font color of the X-axis in hex code using the `yAxisNameFontColor` attribute.
+* Set the font color of the Y-axis in hex code using the `yAxisNameFontColor` attribute.

-* Set the font size (between `0` and `72`) of the X-axis using the `yAxisNameFontSize` attribute.
+* Set the font size (between `0` and `72`) of the Y-axis using the `yAxisNameFontSize` attribute.

-* Set the font style to bold of the X-axis using the `yAxisNameFontBold` attribute.
+* Set the font style to bold of the Y-axis using the `yAxisNameFontBold` attribute.

-* Set the font style to italic of the X-axis using the `yAxisNameFontItalic` attribute.
+* Set the font style to italic of the Y-axis using the `yAxisNameFontItalic` attribute.

 Refer to the code given below: